RDA Darling Downs and South West Region

 |RDA Darling Downs and South West Region||2016||2011||Change|

-In 2016, there were 741 resident workers who caught public transport to work (train, bus, tram or ferry) in RDA Darling Downs and South West Region, compared with 85,613 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 745 resident workers who caught public transport to work (train, bus, tram or ferry) in the RDA Darling Downs and South West Region, compared with 86,458 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-Analysis of the method of travel to work of the resident workers in the RDA Darling Downs and South West Region shows that 0.6% used public transport, while 73.5% used a private vehicle, compared with 1.1% and 78.0% respectively in Information Media and Telecommunications within the RDA Darling Downs and South West Region.
+Analysis of the method of travel to work of the resident workers in the RDA Darling Downs and South West Region shows that 0.6% used public transport, while 74.2% used a private vehicle, compared with 1.1% and 78.9% respectively in Information Media and Telecommunications within the RDA Darling Downs and South West Region.

-The major differences between the method of travel to work of the resident workers of the RDA Darling Downs and South West Region and Information Media and Telecommunications were:
+The major differences between the method of travel to work of the resident workers in the RDA Darling Downs and South West Region and the Information Media and Telecommunications workforce were:

-- A larger percentage of resident workers travelled to work by Worked at home (7.7% compared to 4.4%)
+- A larger percentage of resident workers who worked at home (7.7% compared to 4.4%)

-- A larger percentage of resident workers travelled to work by Walked only (4.5% compared to 2.9%)
+- A larger percentage of resident workers who walked only (4.5% compared to 2.9%)

-- A smaller percentage of resident workers travelled to work by Car, as driver (66.3% compared to 71.5%)
+- A smaller percentage of resident workers who travelled by other - multiple methods (1.5% compared to 2.1%)

-The largest changes in the method of travel of work of the resident workers in the RDA Darling Downs and South West Region between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in the RDA Darling Downs and South West Region between 2011 and 2016 were: